wp-plugins/chamber-dashboard-member-manager/readme.txt

 4. Payment report

 == Changelog ==
+= 1.4 =
+* Increased compatibility with Chamber Dashboard Business Directory

+= 1.3 =
+* Added "orderby" and "exclude" parameters to membership_levels shortcode

+= 1.2 =
+* Invoices are automatically marked as overdue

 = 1.1.1 =
 * Stopped the plugin from generating fatal errors if Business Directory isn't installed